 Background and History

-In January of 1893, the San Francisco Mint had struck 100,000 coins (per Mint records), and allegedly delivered and released the coins into circulation.
-Following the repeal of the Sherman Silver Purchase Act in April 1893, no further silver dollars dated 1893 would be struck at the San Francisco Mint.
-Without the silver purchases required by the Act, there was no longer a need to produce such large numbers of silver dollars since millions were already stored across the country.
-Thus, the mintage of the 1893-S Morgan Silver Dollar remained at 100,000 pieces, or as recent research suggests, only 77,000 pieces.
-While mintages of the other Mints were small in 1893 as well, it was the San Francisco Mint which had the lowest.
+Based on mint records, in January 1893 the San Francisco Mint struck and delivered 100,000 silver dollars.
+Following the repeal of the Sherman Silver Purchase Act in April 1893, no additional silver dollars would be struck at the San Francisco Mint for the remainder of the year.
+Without the silver purchases required by the Act, there was no longer a need to produce such large quantities of silver dollars especially with millions already held in storage across the country.

-Most sources suggest that the 1893-S silver dollars were immediately released into circulation.
-Other suggest that the majority of the coins did not circulate until the 1920s, when they were supposedly released in the mountain states.
-Whatever the true story, it is believed that perhaps 10,000 of the original mintage has survived with the majority in well circulated grades.
-It is very well possible that a portion of the mintage was melted under the Pittman Act of 1918, which provisioned for the melting of up to 350 million silver dollars that were in storage.
-Under the Act, a little over 270 silver dollars were melted, and it is very well possible that this included part of the San Francisco mintage of 1893.
+Most sources suggest that the 1893-S Morgan Dollars were immediately released into circulation.
+However, some suggest that the majority of the coins did not circulate until the 1920’s, when they were supposedly released in the mountain states.
+Whatever the true story, the issue circulated heavily and it is believed that perhaps 10,000 of the original mintage has survived.
+Besides attrition through circulation and other sources, it is very well possible that a portion of the mintage was melted under the Pittman Act of 1918.

-The 1893-S Morgan Dollar was one of the few issues of the series which was not included on a major scale in the treasury hoards that were released in the 1950s and 1960s.
-In fact, very few examples have turned up in groups, supporting the theory that all entered circulation and stayed there.
-Q. David Bowers, who has been active in American numismatists since the 1950s only recalls hearing of a single group of twenty pieces that turned up in Montana.
+The 1893-S Morgan Dollar was one of the few issues of the series which was not included on a major scale in the treasury hoards released during the 1950’s and 1960’s.
+Q. David Bowers, who has been active in American numismatists since the 1950’s, only recalls hearing of a single group of 20 pieces that turned up in Montana.
 These were all quickly dispersed into the market.
-Rumors had circulated that a full bag of uncirculated 1893-S Morgan Dollars was included in the Redfield hoard, one of the most famous hoards of coins ever formed.
+Rumors had circulated that a full bag of uncirculated 1893-S Morgan Dollars was included in the Redfield hoard, one of the most famous coin hoards ever formed.
 However, not a single example from the hoard has been located and the rumor appears to be a case of wishful thinking.

-There are a number of key diagnostics that can be used to authenticate genuine 1893-S Morgan Dollars.
-There were two reverse dies used to strike the coins, and both have a distinctively placed mintmark (upright or slightly tilted to the right).
+Due to the rarity of this historic issue, counterfeits do exist.
+While certification is highly suggested, there are a number of key diagnostics that can be used to authenticate genuine examples of the 1893-S Morgan Dollar.
+Two reverse dies were used to strike the coins, and both have a distinctively placed mintmark, either upright or slightly tilted to the right.
 On the obverse, the placement of the “1” in the date should be directly above a denticle.
-Last, every genuine 1893-S Morgan Dollar, including low-grade examples, should feature a die line in the “T” of “LIBERTY”.
+Finally, every genuine example of the key date should feature a die line in the “T” of “LIBERTY”.

 Finest Known and Values

-Circulated coins are more abundant, although still highly prized by collectors.
-As circulation was so heavy on this issue most are in Good and Very Good grades, although Fine and Very Fine examples can also be found with some searching.
-Extremely Fine and About Uncirculated 1893-S Morgan Dollars are rarities, and sell for five-figure amounts, whenever they are offered.
-A heavily circulated 1893-S Morgan Dollar with problems such as cleaning can usually be found for a few thousand dollars.
+Circulated examples of the 1893-S Morgan Dollar can be found with regularity, although they are still highly prized by collectors.
+As this issue was heavily circulated, most pieces are in Good and Very Good grades, although Fine and Very Fine examples can be found with some searching.
+Extremely Fine and About Uncirculated examples are rarities, and sell for five-figure amounts whenever they are offered.
+At the low end, a heavily circulated 1893-S Morgan Dollar with problems such as cleaning can usually be found for a few thousand dollars.